DataONEorg/d1_python/gmn/doc/performance.rst

 All REST calls accept a :term:`vendor specific extensions` called VENDOR_PROFILE_PYTHON.
 When this parameter is provided, the normal output from the call is suppressed and a text document containing Python script profiling information is returned instead.
 The document includes information such as the name and location, number of calls and cumulative execution times for the longest running functions.

-..note:: Only the view functions are covered.
+.. note:: Only the view functions are covered.
 In particular, response_handler, where the SQL queries are executed, is not covered.